Colloid Brain Cyst

 Evaluation

-Immediate evaluation of suspected colloid cysts includes the airway, breathing, and circulation (ABCs) of emergency medical management if the patient may be at risk for acute hydrocephalus and neurologic deterioration.
-A thorough neurologic exam is important to identify any neurologic deficits, but imaging remains the cornerstone of evaluation for patients with a colloid cyst.
-Plain radiographs of the head typically do not visualize a colloid cyst, so computed tomography (CT) and magnetic resonance imaging (MRI) of the head are more important imaging studies.
+Immediate evaluation of suspected colloid cysts includes the airway, breathing, and circulation of emergency medical management if the patient may be at risk for acute hydrocephalus and neurologic deterioration.
+A thorough neurologic exam is important to identify deficits, but imaging remains the cornerstone of evaluating patients with a colloid cyst.
+Plain radiographs of the head typically do not visualize a colloid cyst, so computed tomography (CT) and magnetic resonance imaging (MRI) of the head are more critical imaging studies.

 CT of the head can be quickly obtained to identify acute hydrocephalus.
 On CT imaging, the colloid cyst is typically a circular, hyperdense mass at or near the foramen of Monro.
 Rarely are colloid cysts isodense, hypodense, or calcified.